oemof/tespy/docs/first_steps.rst

 Set up a plant
 --------------

-In order to simulate a plant you will have to create a network first.
+In order to simulate a plant we start by creating a network (:py:class:`tespy.networks.network.Network`).
 The network is the main container for the model.
 You need to specify a list of the fluids you require for the calculation in your plant.
-For more information on the fluid properties jump to the
-:ref:`bottom of this page <tespy_fluid_properties_label>`.
+For more information on the fluid properties jump to the :ref:`bottom of this page <tespy_fluid_properties_label>`.

 .. code-block:: python

-    from tespy.networks import network
+    from tespy.networks import Network

     # create a network object with water as fluid
     fluid_list = ['water']
-    my_plant = network(fluids=fluid_list)
+    my_plant = Network(fluids=fluid_list)

-On top of that, it is possible to specify a unit system and value ranges for the networks variables.
+On top of that, it is possible to specify a unit system and value ranges for the network's variables.
 If you do not specify these, TESPy will use SI-units.
-The specification of the **value range** is used to **improve convergence** **stability**, in case you are dealing with **fluid mixtures**, e. g. using combustion.
+The specification of the **value range** is used to **improve convergence** **stability**, in case you are dealing with **fluid mixtures**, e.g. using combustion.
 We will thus only specify the unit systems, in this case.

 .. code-block:: python